FAQ - Clerk of the District Court

 Small Claims Court provides a procedure for patrons to settle legal problems without an attorney.
 Small claims parties must represent themselves.

-Claims filed in small claims court must not exceed $4000.
+Claims filed in small claims court must not exceed $10,000.

-To file a claim, you must bring in a filled out Petition and Civil Cover Sheet with the appropriate filing fee.
+To file a claim, you must bring in a filled-out Petition and Civil Cover Sheet with the appropriate filing fee.